This is part two of our trip report that started with a self-drive safari in the southern Kruger...

 Instead we made the most of the few moments that we had with the lions and instead of full body images we managed to get a few head shots - portraits of the white lions lifting their heads up over the grass to look at us or yawn...

 We then told Bryce and Nicola about this and they very kindly put us with another group of people and we went on to have two excellent game drives.
+(They did inform us that the 'guide from hell' had resigned and was working his month's notice.
+He is now in Australia so it should be safe for you to visit the lodge!)

 This incident did not dampen our spirits and with 3 wonderful new guests on the vehicle for our last evening game drive we got two more leopard sightings, a side striped jackal, an African wild cat and a large male lion that was just strolling up the road...